| I. |

 only if the player was either a "keeper" on your active roster, auction drafted or originally picked up via FAAB.
 In other

-words, you will NOT receive $5 or $10 for dropping a player that was
+words, you will NOT receive an amount equal to their reserve roster salary for dropping a player that was

 retained as a rookie or picked up in the present year's supplemental